6+ Uses for Lavender Leaves

 This lovely bath soak features lavender leaves and other fresh green herbs from your garden, such as mint, rosemary, sage, thyme, plantain, violet leaves, or pine needles.

-Blend equal parts of fresh chopped green herbs and Epsom salt in a mini food processor (like THIS ONE).
+Blend equal parts of fresh chopped green herbs and Epsom salt in a mini food processor.

 Spread the green colored salt over a sheet of wax paper and allow to air dry for a day or two, then crumble or re-blend the mix to an even texture.